-Max: One of the most popular names for male cats in the United States, Max is a strong choice for any kitty.
+Max: One of the most popular names for male cats in the United States, Max is a strong choice for any pet.

-Midnight: The purr-fect name for an all-black cat.
+Midnight: Of course, Midnight is the ideal name for an all-black cat.

 Monet: The famous impressionist painter Claude Monet began his career by drawing pastels of cats.
 Monet (or even Claude) would make a great name for your pet.